7 Habits: Habit 1 - Be Proactive

 Too often we focus on our circle of concern, things that we have no control over and have no chance of affecting, rather than our circle of influence which we can directly control.

 Why do we do this?
-I personally think that it's because we fear taking responsibility for our actions.
-Covey, on the other hand, seems to attribute it to the fact that we're "conditioned" into thinking that our circumstances (work, financial, realtionships etc.) are beyond our control and we're essentially stuck with what we have.
+I personally think that it’s because we fear taking responsibility for our actions.
+Covey, on the other hand, seems to attribute it to the fact that we’re “conditioned” into thinking that our circumstances (work, financial, relationships etc.) are beyond our control and we’re essentially stuck with what we have.

 Circle of Concern and Influence

-Covey spends a great deal of the chapter discussing paradigms - the "maps"and belief systems that govern the way that we live our lives.
-An excellent example that Covey gives is that if you were asked to find a certain place in City A, but were given a map to City B, there is no way you could reach your destination - except by accident and it would take a long time!
-We'd end upwandering aimlessly blaming poor street signage and the like rather than the map (and ourselves).
+Covey spends a great deal of the chapter discussing paradigms – the “maps” and belief systems that govern the way that we live our lives.
+An excellent example that Covey gives is that if you were asked to find a certain place in City A, but were given a map to City B, there is no way you could reach your destination – except by accident and it would take a long time!
+We’d end up wandering aimlessly blaming poor street signage and the like rather than the map (and ourselves).

 If we were to be more "effective" then we'd use Covey's proactivity habit; we'd be proactive and ask someone for directions; we'd realise we were using the wrong map and buy a new one.